-Figure out what your vision is for the project.
+Figure out what your vision is for the website project.
 Are you looking for a cool, trendy, tech-savvy website?
 Or, are you looking for a simple, scaled-down website so users can focus on the content?
 Make sure you know what your vision is so that you can transfer that vision to your website design brief and easily share with your web developer.

 2. Know Your Absolutes

 When you’re hiring someone to build your website, you’re going to have some absolutes.
 What do we mean by absolutes?
 Well, you already know that you absolutely don’t want a traditional landing page and that you absolutely need to have a bright color scheme.
-Take some time to brainstorm a list of your absolutes, so that when it comes time to write the design brief, you can have that much more to convey to your designer.
+Take some time to brainstorm a list of your absolutes, so that when it comes time to write the brief for website design, you can have that much more to convey to your website designer.

 3. Research UX Features

-Many people forget that user experience is a huge part of website design.
-When you’re creating your website design brief, be sure to include an idea of what you want your user experience to be.
+Many people forget that user experience is a huge part your website design brief.
+When you’re creating a brief for your website designer, be sure to include an idea of what you want your user experience to be.
 We recommend spending a day or two researching some popular websites and seeing what UX trends you like or think are pretty cool.

 4. Spend an Hour in the Shoes of Your Consumers

 Think about your website in terms of your consumers.
 What services and experiences do you want to be able to offer them?
 How do you want them to feel when they stumble upon your website?
-Once you’re clear on how you want your consumers to act and feel, you will hopefully be able to formulate a clearer idea of what you want your website to look like.
+Once you’re clear on how you want your consumers to act and feel, you will be able to explain it in the website design brief for your website designer.